wordpress-mobile/WordPress-Android/readme.md

 ## Build Instructions ##

 The [gradle build system][2] will fetch all dependencies and generate files you need to build the project.
-You first need generate the local.properties file and create the gradle.properties file, the easiest way is to copy our example:
+You first need to generate the local.properties file and create the gradle.properties file, the easiest way is to copy our example:

-    $ android update project -p . # generate or update local.properties
+    $ android update project -p . --target android-14 # generate or update local.properties
     $ cp gradle.properties-example gradle.properties

+Note: generated `build.xml`, `proguard-project.txt` and `project.properties` are not used and can be deleted.
 After this step, you can invoke gradle to build, install and test the project:

     $ ./gradlew assembleDebug # assemble the debug .apk